HUNTER

 He recalls, “Another Honorable mention memory would be the Ruggerfest tournament in St. Louis, in 2008 or 2009.
 We took a beefy squad down to St. Louis in a combined trip with the UNL Women’s Team who was also competing.
 We mopped up some solid competition in bracket play before taking on Metropolis’ D1 squad in the final or maybe a semifinal.
 They definitely underestimated us as they got very chippy and irritated when we had a lead and they were on the ropes before some questionable calls from the ref and an untimely injury let them squeeze out a victory.”

-Jeff is a social studies teacher and football coach at Elkhorn South High School.
+Hunter is a social studies teacher and football coach in Elkhorn, NE.
 He and his amazing bride Angela have been married for seven years and have three ornery children; Lincoln (4), Ellie (2), and Rory (7mo).

 Angela played on the Women’s team at UNL and spent several years as the club president.
 After graduating, she also worked as a team coordinator for USA rugby for the women’s IRB 7s tournament in Atlanta a few times.
 She is now the broker for Redfin in Nebraska, Iowa, and South Dakota.